Tenino, Washington: Wooden money

 Tenino briefly achieved national notoriety during the Great Depression of the 1930s.
-After the local bank was closed, the town government temporarily issued wooden money scrip for use by Tenino's residents when cash was scarce.
-However, most of this wooden money was never redeemed as it became a valuable collector's item.
+After the local bank failed in 1931, the town government temporarily issued wooden money scrip, made of thin-cut cedar and spruce, and was used by Tenino's residents when cash was scarce.
+However, most of this wooden currency was never redeemed as it became a valuable collector's item.
+The Tenino Depot Museum continues to use the original printing machinery, creating new wooden tender for souvenir purposes, but the dollars can still be used at some Tenino businesses.

-Tenino began printing the wooden currency again during the COVID-19 recession in 2020, to distribute to the local residents.
+The city began printing the wooden currency again during the COVID-19 recession in 2020, to distribute to the local residents.
 The revival of the program was approved by the Washington State Auditor and began in May 2020.